 Where First Blood was a relatively grounded survival drama, Part II put the focus firmly on explosions and firepower.
 The massive success of the second movie told producers they were moving in the right direction, so Rambo III needed to be bigger – but not necessarily better.
 The film certainly adopts that mantra, with Stallone having muscles that would be put a Greek god to shame.
 Whereas the climax of First Blood had two men firing guns at each other in a cramped police station, Rambo III has the title character ramming a helicopter with a tank.
 The plot, on the other hand, couldn’t be simpler; Rambo’s mentor Colonel Trautman gets captured by Russian forces in Afghanistan and it’s up to Rambo to save him.

-Rambo III is ultimately a serviceable 80's action movie with good setpieces but lacking somewhat in terms of personality.
+Rambo III is ultimately a serviceable 80's action movie with good setpieces but lacking in terms of personality.
 The movie grossed significantly less than the previous entry too, and Stallone would later state the reason he came back for a fourth movie was dissatisfaction with Rambo III.

-Rambo forms something of a duology with Rocky Balboa, in that both found Sylvester Stallone revisiting an iconic character long after a disappointing "final" chapter and redeeming the franchise.
+Rambo forms something of a duology with Rocky Balboa, in that both found Sylvester Stallone revisiting an iconic character long after a disappointing "final" chapter to redeem the franchise.
 In the 20 year gap that followed Rambo III, Stallone had resisted a pitch that found Rambo rescuing the President from a takeover of Camp David and mulled adapting Chuck Logan’s novel Homefront as a fourth movie, which would have found Rambo with a child and taking on drug dealers.
 Stallone’s script was later used for Homefront’s 2013 adaptation with Jason Statham.

 The eventual movie would find Rambo living in Thailand where he captures snakes for a living and is hired by a group of Christian missionaries to sneak them into Burma.
 When they’re later captured, Rambo leads a group of mercenaries back in for a rescue mission.
-Stallone co-wrote and directed this entry himself, which put a spotlight on some of the very real atrocities happening in Burma.
-This gives the violence extra bite and the film is by far the bloodiest of the entire saga.
-Rambo has the highest body count of the series and depicts scenes of genocide and torture, with men, woman and children meeting brutal ends.
+Stallone co-wrote and directed this entry, which put a spotlight on some of the very real atrocities happening in Burma.
+This gives the violence extra bite and the film is by far the bloodiest of the saga.
+Rambo has the highest body count of the series and depicts scenes of genocide and torture, with men, woman, and children meeting brutal ends.

 Page 2 of 2: What Is The Best Rambo Movie?